darginmathi/darginmathi/README.md

 ## Hi, I'm Dargin

-- 🛠️ I'm currently learning Back-end Development, using Go as my primary language
+- 🛠️ I'm currently learning Back-end Development, using Go, Python and C

 - 🤖 I'm interested in automation and embedded systems